 Plans were updated on a regular basis, by revision sheets which were cut out and pasted over the original plan.
 This has the disadvantage that the original use of the building is hidden underneath the update.
 The dates of the updates are all noted on the key sheet which should enable the user to work out the date of each plan.

-The revision sheets were coloured; each colour indicating the use of the building.
-Allowing the principal use of an area to be seen at a glance.
+The revision sheets were coloured, each colour indicating the use of the building, which allowed the principal use of an area to be seen at a glance.

 As technology developed to make buildings safer and the risk of fire was reduced, the plans evolved to be more about the development and management of property.

-Goad fire insurance plans ceased production in 1970 and were replaced by the shopping centre plans which had been introduced four years earlier.
+Goad fire insurance plans ceased production in 1970 and were replaced by the shopping centre plans which had been introduced in 1966.

 Hull History Centre holds a collection of Goad Plans for Hull.
 Up to the end of the 1960s these are the Fire Insurance plans and are contained in bound volumes which are quite heavy and cumbersome.
 The plans have been updated but there is a folder of ‘spare updates’ which have not been used.
 The maps cover the principal commercial areas of the city which expand as the City develops.